3D MAMMOGRAPHY SERVICES IN GRANTSBURG

 Breast cancer will affect an average of one in eight women sometime in their lifetime.
 It is the second most common cause of cancer-related deaths in women.
 Numerous studies prove that early detection is a vital component in the successful treatment of breast cancer.

 Mammograms play a central part in the early detection of breast cancer because they can detect changes in the breast that may be early signs of cancer but are too small or subtle to be felt.
-The use of mammography has greatly enhanced the ability to detect breast cancers at earlier stages.
+With the increasing use of 3D mammography technology, our Grantsburg team has greatly increased their ability to detect breast cancers at earlier stages.

-Because our primary goal has always been to deliver the highest quality care to our patients, we are excited to offer 3D mammography to our women's health diagnostic services.
+Because our primary goal has always been to deliver the highest quality care to our patients, Burnett Medical Center in Grantsburg offers 3D mammography to our women's health diagnostic services.

 What is 3D Mammography?

 3D mammography, also known as tomosynthesis mammography, is a relatively new breast imaging procedure that uses low-dose X-rays to capture multiple images of the breast, at all different angles.
 The images are then brought together to create a crystal-clear 3D reconstruction of the breast.
 The radiologist is then able to review the reconstruction, one slide at a time, almost like turning pages in a book.
-This makes it easier for doctors to see if there's anything to be concerned about.
+This makes it easier for our diagnostic doctors in Grantsburg to thoroughly read the mammogram and see if there's anything to be concerned about.

 How Does a 3D Exam Compare to a 2D Exam?

-Both, 2D mammograms and 3D mammograms use X-rays to produce images of breast tissue in order to detect lumps, tumors or other abnormalities.
+Burnett Medical Center in Grantsburg offers both 3D mammograms and 2D mammograms to produce images of breast tissue in order to detect lumps, tumors, or other abnormalities.
 Specifically, 2D mammograms provide doctors with a 2D image to evaluate the breast.
 Only two images, a side-to-side view and a top-to-bottom view, of each breast is taken.
 This can be limiting due to overlapping layers of tissue, which can sometimes produce unclear results or false alarms.